PokjiML/slogan-transformer/README.md

 architecture can be also implemented at small scale

 ### How to run the model
-By running file train.py the program should generate in the directory file 'slogan_generator.pth'
+Running file train.py results in a training loop which fits the model.
+It then saves the model weights
-with saved weights.
-(I couldn't place pth file in the github directory due too file size)
+in .pth file (I couldn't include it in the github repository as it was too large).

-Model can be tested in generate.py file which will download state_dict of the model and perform
-next token prediction with output.
+File generate.py has the option to download the model state_dict from my google drive for inference.
+By running the file it will generate slogans based on starting token (can be <bos>, ' ' or any string).

+For testing I've created .ipynb file which contains every other .py file and has the same functionality
+as the whole program.

 ### Dependencies
 The versions of the modules used in the program are in requirements.txt file